Submitting an application

 The security and crisis plan should make it clear that the implementing organisations are in a position to provide and implement appropriate concepts and structures for the security of the participants and for crisis situations.

 Please feel free to use the document to think through possible risks and crises in the implementation of the project and to work out suitable countermeasures in advance.
 There is no form template for the document.

 The security and crisis plan must

-- describe the communication channels and measures to be taken in the event of a crisis and
+- describe the communication channels and measures to be taken in the event of a crisis,

-- contain an emergency telephone number that can be contacted by all participants 24/7.
+- an emergency telephone number that can be contacted by all participants 24/7.

-In addition, all German participants must register in the Electronic Registration of Germans Abroad (ELEFAND) list.
+In addition, all participants of the German group must register in the Electronic Registration of Germans Abroad (ELEFAND) list.

 Foreign Office ELEFAND list

 If participants whose place of residence is in Germany and who do not have German citizenship are involved in the projects, please contact the contact persons of Teams up!